allaydesai/Behavioral-Cloning/writeup_template.md

 | Fully connected		| 10 outputs, L2 regularize weights, RELU activation        									|
 | Dropout					|			0.3 - Regularization									|
 | Fully connected				| 1 output, Linear activation        									|

+**Training**
+Epochs: 30 (Model stopped training after 8-12 epochs due to early stopping) Batch size: 128
+Loss Function: Mean Square Error
+Optimizer: Adam
+Metrics: Loss & Accuracy

+I used callback functions to ensure saving the best snapshot of the training process.
+This is the point when validation loss is lowest.
+Further, I added early stopping which monitors the validation loss and stops the training process if there is no change to loss value for defined amount of time.

+Finally, I used the fit function to train the network.
+I chose the size of my validation dataset to be 20% of the training dataset with the option to shuffle the dataset.

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing